Czario/calculations/README.md

 # Q4 Financial Calculations

-This project calculates Quarter 4 (Q4) values for income statement concepts by using the formula:
+This project calculates Quarter 4 (Q4) values for financial statements by using the formula:

 ```
 Q4 = Annual Value - (Q1 + Q2 + Q3)